loay106/simple_donations_web_server/README.md

 # Notes

 * Data is persisted in an embedded MongoDB
-* Java unit tests were added.
-The service can also be tested using curl or any other command line tool once its running.
 * The server creates a random id for the documents to store in MongoDB but it can be improved by having the MongoDB service auto generate the id field.